-The question is a valid one for all: "how shall we clear ourselves?"
-How can we get peace in our hearts that our sins have been forgiven and our wrongs have been made right?
+The question is a valid one for all: “how shall we clear ourselves?”
+How can we get peace in our hearts that our sins have been forgiven?
 How can we have a clear conscience?
 Thank God there is forgiveness through the mercy and grace of God and the gift of eternal salvation.
 We can know that our sins are forgiven and that we are justified before God.
 We can have peace with God through the blood of Jesus Christ.

 But, what about the guilt we feel about wronging another person?
 The sons of Jacob had wronged their brother and their father, and their conscience would not excuse them.
 We must be willing to go to those we have sinned against and ask their forgiveness.
 It is not impossible to clear ourselves, but it may not be easy.
 We must humble ourselves, admit where we have been wrong, and seek to make things right.